Thrivent Bank logo

 Visit Thrivent Bank

-Thrivent Bank is best for digitally-comfortable consumers seeking fee-free banking with integrated budgeting tools and human support, backed by a Fortune 500 company with community values.
-The primary caveat is its digital-only model and recent operational outages, making it unsuitable for customers requiring physical branches or absolute system reliability guarantees.
+Thrivent Bank is profile signals for digitally-comfortable consumers seeking fee-free banking with integrated budgeting tools and human support, backed by a Fortune 500 company with community values.
+The primary caveat is its digital-only model and recent operational outages, making it unsuitable for customers requiring physical branches or absolute system reliability stated terms.

 • Digital-native consumers seeking fee-free checking and savings with budgeting tools and no minimum balances